Athletes are dumb, right? And sure, doctors may be smart, but all they have is a very specialized intelligence. Am I right, people?

 Begins writing novels; several become blockbuster bestsellers whose components - Andromeda Strain, Jurassic Park - make their way into the vernacular.

 Starts directing films.
 You know how everyone - actors, writers - talk about directing but it never happens or it happens and ends in tragedy?
-Crichton actually did it, and one of those films -Westworld (the first feature with CGI, also scripted by Crichton) - was a critical and commercial hit that spawned a sequel.
+Crichton actually did it, and one of those films -Westworld (scripted by Crichton and the first feature with CGI) - was a critical and commercial hit that spawned a sequel and, four decades later, a much-watched TV series.
 Another film, Coma, this time an adapted work, was also a hot success.

 In 1994, a TV show named ER hit the airwaves.
 Crichton created it.
 The Andromeda Strain was published in 1969.
 ER came 25 years a later, and was also a sensation.
 Not only did the man have mega success in print, film, and television; he managed to have mega success in multiple decades.
 Think about how different the entertainment landscape was in '69 vs. '94.
 Yet MC threaded the needle.